-Only 30% of the around 7 million people working in the information and communication (ICT) sector are women.
-They are under-represented at all levels in the ICT sector, especially in decision-making positions.
-The ICT sector is rapidly growing, creating around 120 000 new jobs every year.
-Due to differences in demands and skills – and despite soaring unemployment – there may be a lack of 900 000 skilled ICT workers in 2020.
+Women are under-represented at all levels in the ICT sector in Europe.
+The ICT sector is rapidly growing, creating hundreds of thousands of new jobs every year.
+Despite an increasing demand for ICT related skills and the soaring unemployment – EU is projected to have a lack of 900 000 skilled ICT workers in 2020.

-One way to reverse this trend is to encourage young people, and in particular women, to take up an STEM/ICT-related careers.
+One of the ways to reverse the negative trend would be to encourage young people, particularly women, to take STEM/ICT-related education and careers.

 Mariya Gabriel, Commissioner in charge of Digital and Economy is committed to supporting this issue and taking forward plans and actions to promote women in the digital sector.
 Commissioner Gabriel presented the special prize to a project that promotes digital skills for women and girls at the Digital Skills Awards 2017